chtoli/dima/README.md

 ##Welcome to dima on Github
 dima is at the moment a Collection of Mathmatical Structures in C++.
-The aim of this Project is to create a teaching Software for linear Algebra.
+The aim of this Project is to create an educational Software for Linear Algebra.

 ##Current Status
 unstable.